-Liberal Party of Ghana parliamentary candidate outlines vision for Ahanta-West | Ghana News Agency
+Liberal Party of Ghana Parliamentary Candidate outlines vision for Ahanta-West | Ghana News Agency

-Apowa (W/R), July 12, GNA – The Liberal Party of Ghana (LPG) Parliamentary Candidate in the Ahanta-West Constituency, Mr Jonathan Henry Quaicoe has indicated that he will lead the people in addressing the pressing issues in the constituency if elected as Member of Parliament.
+Apowa (W/R), July 12, GNA – The Liberal Party of Ghana (LPG) Parliamentary Aspirant in the Ahanta-West Constituency, Mr Jonathan Henry Quaicoe, has pledged to address pressing issues in the Constituency when elected as a Member of Parliament (MP).

-He said his “motivation to run as a Parliamentary Candidate in the area, stemmed from an innermost passion and love for public service as a clinical nurse.”
+He said, his “motivation to run as a Member of Parliament in the area, stemmed from an innermost passion and love for public service as a clinical nurse.”

-He mentioned some of the developmental challenges facing the area as a poor road network, lack of quality education, inaccessible health care delivery, lack of social amenities, downward economic growth, and low agricultural production.
+He was speaking to Ghana News Agency in an interview at Apowa in the Ahanta-West Municipality of the Western Region.

-Mr said he would bring on board five major pillars of development such as fresh perspectives with a new viewpoint and approaches to addressing long-standing issues and goals of the Constituency.
+He mentioned some of the developmental challenges facing the area such as poor road network, lack of quality education, inaccessible health care delivery, lack of social amenities, downward economic growth and low Agricultural practices.

-The Parliamentary Candidate said he was abreast of community knowledge with in-depth understanding of community needs, concerns and aspirations.
+Mr Quaicoe told the GNA that he brought on board five major pillars of development such as fresh perspectives with a new viewpoint and approaches to addressing long-standing issues and goals of the Constituency.

 Another major pillar, he said, was a collaborative sense to engage with diverse groups and build coalitions.